artillery/pull-request-viewer/README.md

     GITHUB_CLIENT_SECRET=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     GITHUB_CALLBACK_URL=http://localhost:8000/auth/github/callback

+### Optional addtional env vars

+`GITHUB_FORCE_REVIEWERS` is a list of Github usernames who should always review PRs from certain repos.
+This is in a comma-separated list in the format `<user>/<repo>:reviewer`.
+For multiple forced reviewers on the same repo, repeat the `<user>/<repo>` tuple with different usernames.
+For example:

+    GITHUB_FORCE_REVIEWERS=foo/bar:user1,foo/bar:user2,baz/quux:user3

 ### Deploying to Heroku

 1. If creating a new app, run `heroku create` and then set each config var using `heroku config` (read docs [here](https://devcenter.heroku.com/articles/config-vars)]